vohvelikissa/vohvelikissa.github.io/README.md

 fun that I had the pleasure of attending this year.

 For clarity purposes I will have the finishing fullstackopen task split up in sections in this weeks goals.
+Apparently I have already completed the first two of the parts in it so I will be marking those parts as complete from here on out.
+I have no idea as to how long completing this god forsaken course in full so that I will have the opportunity of having 3 free job interviews will take.

 ## 27.11.2024